Diabetes is a complex disease

 - It affects children, adolescents, and adults

 - Solely dependent on exogenous insulin treatment

-- Insulin can be delivered via an insulin pen or pump
+- Insulin is delivered via an insulin pen or pump.

 - Life-style related and hereditary disease

 - Insulin resistance is the hallmark of the disease

 - It affects mainly adults but in increasing numbers also children

 - Oral antidiabetic drugs